England | Scotland | Wales | Northern Ireland | Ireland

 e-mail us at email@example.com

-or tick the items you require on your printed list and drop it into the surgery or post it to us.
+or tick the items you require on your printed list and drop it into the external letterbox or post it to us.

-Telephone orders are the least accurate and hardest to process and so are only accepted for housebound patients.
+Telephone orders are the least accurate and hardest to process and so are only accepted for very elderly housebound patients with no internet access.

 Your prescription will normally then be ready for you, or your designated pharmacy, to pick up two working days later.
-Repeat prescriptions will occasionally be declined and you will be requested to see the doctor for re-assessment.
+Repeat prescriptions will occasionally be declined and you will be requested to talk with the doctor for re-assessment.

 The NHS prescription charge is a flat-rate, per item amount which successive Governments have thought it reasonable to charge for those who can afford to pay for their medicines.
 Prescription prepayment certificates (PPCs) offer savings for those people who are not exempt and need extensive medication.